 To summarize, these are the biggest differences between QLED vs UHD TVs:

-- QLED technology uses an LED backlight to hit a screen of quantum dot particles that then supercharges the TV’s pixels for brightness and color beyond the standard quality seen in other LCD TVs.
+- QLED technology uses an LED backlight to hit a screen of quantum dot particles that then supercharges the TV’s individual pixels for brightness and color beyond the standard quality seen in other LCD TVs.

 - UHD TVs are simply higher-resolution versions of the standard LCD TV.
 Both OLED and QLED TVs usually offer UHD resolution!